Fransaskois: Print

-In 1910 a province-wide, French-language weekly "Le Patriote de l'Ouest" was established in the town of Duck Lake.
+In 1910, a province-wide, French-language weekly "Le Patriote de l'Ouest" was established in the town of Duck Lake.
 In 1941, "Le Patriote de l'Ouest" merged with "La Liberté" a French-language weekly newspaper based in Saint-Boniface Manitoba, becoming "La Liberté et le Patriote".
 In 1971, "L'Eau vive" became the new French-language weekly in Saskatchewan.
 L'Eau vive, is published in Regina.

 Two community newspapers, Triangle News in Coronach and the Gravelbourg Tribune in Gravelbourg, publish content in both English and French.

 Radio

 The Fransaskois community is served primarily by the radio and television services of Radio-Canada, the country's French language public broadcaster.
 Radio-Canada launched its French language first television station in Saskatchewan in 1976.
 Ici Radio-Canada Télé's CBKFT-DT and Ici Radio-Canada Première's CBKF-FM are based in Regina and have rebroadcasters throughout the province, while Regina and Saskatoon receive Ici Musique service from rebroadcasters of CKSB-FM in Winnipeg.

 A privately owned bilingual community radio station, CKZP-FM, also operates in Zenon Park.
 In 2003, a privately owned community station, CFRG-FM, was launched in Gravelbourg by a new community group which has no ownership affiliation with the original CFRG.
 The original CFRG was one of two privately owned French language radio stations that operated in Saskatchewan prior to 1973.
 Programming at CFRG started in June 1952 at CFRG Gravelbourg; whereas the second station, CFNS, started broadcasting in November 1952 in Saskatoon.
 In 1973, Radio-Canada bought the two stations and has since taken a leading role in broadcasting French-language radio and French-language television across the province, featuring locally produced content in both mediums.
 The two radio stations became rebroadcasters of CBKF after their acquisition.
+Also included in this French language network are CBKF 860 kHz AM, Saskatoon, and CBKF-1 690 kHz AM Gravelbourg.